roadtocode4u/spaceship/docs/reactjs/01-introduction-to-reactjs/01-introduction-to-reactjs.md

 **Virtual DOM:** The Virtual DOM is a lightweight, in-memory representation of the actual DOM.
 It's essentially a copy of the real DOM, but it's not directly tied to the browser's rendering engine.
 Developers use frameworks like React to work with the Virtual DOM.

 **JSX :** JSX stands for JavaScript XML.
 It's a syntax extension for JavaScript used in React to describe the structure and layout of user interfaces.
-JSX allows developers to write `HTML-like syntax which allows to write Hs & Html at one place`. making it easier to define and render UI components in React applications.
+JSX allows developers to write `HTML-like syntax which allows to write Js & Html at one place`. making it easier to define and render UI components in React applications.

 ### Some Handy Terms